 Campbell Harvey, a finance professor at Duke University, says it's the higher-cost mines - the ones that made sense when gold was closer to its peak price - those are the ones that had to shut down.

 CAMPBELL HARVEY: If your cost of extraction is really high and the gold prices are going south, you're going to be the first one to shut down.

 MARKUS: Professor Harvey argues that gold prices are still abnormally high.
 That demand from China and India could also be softening.
 And that, he says, could halt more projects, like Colorado's Cresson Mine.

 That'd be bad news to Michael Wallace, city councilman for the small historic mining town of nearby Victor.

 MICHAEL WALLACE: Cripple Creek has gambling.
 You know, Aspen and Vail have ski resorts.
 Victor has the mine.
-I mean they are a huge part of identity.
+I mean, they're a huge part of our identity.

 MARKUS: The Cresson mine is one of the largest employers in the district and a huge economic driver.
 At the peak of construction more 1,000 workers will be on site, which is already putting pressure on the town.

 WALLACE: Well, we just don't have a place to put them.
 What it'll do, of course, is drive up the rent costs and drive up the housing costs.